Council-owned high-rise - fire safety FAQs

 Are you working with the UK government on fire safety in high rises?

-The council is co-operating fully with the UK government as part of this nationwide inquiry.
-We are working hard to provide information to them, and they have also offered to help check council high rise buildings.
+The council is co-operating fully with the UK government as part of the nationwide inquiry.

-We take all fire safety very seriously and are currently concentrating our resources on council-owned high rise blocks.
-In the coming days and weeks we will be working with owners of private blocks to ensure we have the necessary information to make their blocks safer.
+Working with ESFRS, we contacted the owners of private blocks to ensure we have the necessary information to make their blocks safer.

 In addition, sprinklers are being installed as part of the extra care scheme at Brooke Mead as part of the New Homes for Neighbourhoods programme.